Rocroverss/vitasoguide/README.md

   2) Install Vitagl:
      https://github.com/Rinnegatamante/vitaGL
   4) Compile a sample/ port to test that it is working.
+      (I used baba is you and i had to weak several options to compile it)
-  5)  Clone the gl33ntwine Port template:
+  6)  Clone the gl33ntwine Port template:
       https://github.com/v-atamanenko/soloader-boilerplate
-  6) edit the CMAkelists.txt to make it suit your port.
+  7) edit the CMAkelists.txt to make it suit your port.
-  7) Make dir to the build and get into that directory:
+  8) Make dir to the build and get into that directory:
   ```
     mkidr build
     cd build